reflectoring/reflectoring.github.io/_posts/2021-01-27-create-analyze-heapdump.md

 For example, a server may have crashed with a heap dump of size 24 GB and our local machine may only have 16 GB of memory.
 Therefore, tools like MAT will not be able to load the heap dump file.
 In this case, we should either analyze the heap dump on the same server machine if it does not have any memory constraint or use live memory sampling tools provided by VisualVM.

-3. JMX

 ### Analyzing the Heap Dump
 Some of the answers we look for by analyzing the heap dump are :
 1. Objects with high memory usage
-2. Object graph to identify suspected
+2. Object graph to identify objects of not releasing memory
 3. Reachable and unreachable objects

 Eclipse Memory Analyzer Tool (MAT) is one of the best tools to analyze Java heap dumps.